Pear Cut Diamonds | Guide, Proportions, L/W Ratio

 Best Places Here is a list of the best places to buy diamonds.

-Pear Cut Ideal Proportions
+Ideal Pear Cut Diamond Proportions

 Understanding how to assess the cut of pear-shaped diamonds is crucial because GIA does not assign them a cut grade, and polish and symmetry alone are not enough to assess their cut.